stheyounger/roboRodeoRedTeam2023/README.md

-# The Four Horsemen Of The Robot Rodeo
+# The Robot Rodeo Red Team

 Here's our code